-30. Globalization, the increased prevalence and size of multinational enterprises (MNEs), and changes in business models have enabled base erosion and profit shifting on a significant scale, severely undermining domestic revenue collection, particularly in developing countries.
+- 30. Globalization, the increased prevalence and size of multinational enterprises (MNEs), and changes in business models have enabled base erosion and profit shifting on a significant scale, severely undermining domestic revenue collection, particularly in developing countries.
 International tax cooperation must support countries exercising their taxing rights, including through fair distribution of taxing rights under double taxation treaties, and fight tax evasion and aggressive tax avoidance.
-Existing international tax rules often fail to respond to the diverse needs, priorities, and capacities of all countries, especially the LDCs, limiting their ability to safeguard their tax bases.
-Strengthening tax cooperation and building a fully inclusive and effective international tax architecture are essential to supporting national efforts to mobilize sufficient revenue for sustainable development.
+Existing international tax rules often fail to respond to the diverse needs, priorities, and capacities of all countries, especially the LDCs and SIDS, limiting their ability to safeguard their tax bases, while also imposing punitive measures such as grey and blacklisting.
+Strengthening tax cooperation and building a fully inclusive and effective international tax architecture are essential to supporting national efforts to mobilize sufficient revenue for sustainable development. - a) We commit to ensure that international tax cooperation frameworks are beneficial to all parties.
+We resolve to strengthen the voice and representation of developing countries, especially countries in special situations, in the international tax architecture.
+We also emphasize the importance of careful analysis of the implications of international tax cooperation frameworks and agreements for developing countries, ensuring equitable benefits and addressing their specific challenges [Requests more clarity]. - b) We will ensure that all companies, including MNEs, pay taxes to the countries where economic activity occurs and value is created. - c) We will continue to engage constructively in the negotiations on a United Nations Framework Convention on International Tax Cooperation. - d) We will promote inclusive cooperation and dialogue among national tax authorities on international tax matters, and in this regard we welcome the work of the United Nations Committee of Experts on International Cooperation in Tax Matters, including its subcommittees.

-- a) We commit to ensure that international tax cooperation frameworks are beneficial to all parties.
-We resolve to strengthen the voice and representation of developing countries in the international tax architecture.
-We also emphasize the importance of careful analysis of the implications of international tax cooperation frameworks and agreements for developing countries, ensuring equitable benefits and addressing their specific challenges. - b) We will ensure that all companies, including MNEs, pay taxes to the countries where economic activity occurs and value is created. - c) We will continue to engage constructively in the negotiations on a United Nations Framework Convention on International Tax Cooperation. - d) We will promote inclusive cooperation and dialogue among national tax authorities on international tax matters, and in this regard we welcome the work of the United Nations Committee of Experts on International Cooperation in Tax Matters, including its subcommittees. - e) We commit to enhance tax transparency while recognizing the challenge that countries in special situations face by giving special considerations, for example through grace periods for full reciprocity under automatic exchange of tax information, or further simplifying certain standards and conditions.
+- e) We commit to enhance tax transparency while recognizing the challenge that countries in special situations face by giving special considerations, for example through grace periods for full reciprocity under automatic exchange of tax information, or further simplifying certain standards and conditions.
 Our commitment includes strengthening country-by-country reporting of MNEs and further evaluating the creation of a central public database for country-by-country reports.
 We will also consider extending reporting obligations to high-net worth individuals. - f) We commit to enhance beneficial ownership transparency by strengthening domestic measures on beneficial ownership and working towards establishing a global beneficial ownership registry covering a wide range of assets, legal entities and legal arrangements, such as companies, trusts, and limited liability partnerships.
-In all of these efforts, we will provide assistance to developing countries in implementing these transparency standards. - g) We will provide developing countries with demand-based technical assistance and capacity building programmes to ensure they benefit from international tax cooperation frameworks such as the Two-Pillar solution. - h) We will explore implementing innovative taxes to mobilize resources for sustainable development, including in the form of global solidarity levies, and invite countries to apply them on a voluntary basis.
+In all of these efforts, we will provide assistance to developing countries in implementing these transparency standards. - g) We will provide developing countries with demand-based tailored technical assistance and capacity building programmes to ensure they benefit from international tax cooperation frameworks such as the Two-Pillar solution. - h) We will explore implementing innovative taxes to mobilize resources for sustainable development, including in the form of global solidarity levies, and invite countries to apply them on a voluntary basis.
+[Requests clarity on the definition or term "innovative taxes"]